Getting Started in a Nutshell

 After you’ve added these files, cds watch

-restarts the server with output, telling us that the files have been detected and their content been loaded into the database automatically:
+restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:

-This is the output when you're using the samples.
+Note: This is the output when you're using the samples.
 It's less if you've followed the manual steps here.

 After you’ve added these files, mvn cds:watch

-restarts the server with output, telling us that the files have been detected and their content been loaded into the database automatically:
+restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:

-c.s.c.s.impl.persistence.CsvDataLoader : Filling sap.capire.bookshop.Books from db/data/sap.capire.bookshop-Authors.csv c.s.c.s.impl.persistence.CsvDataLoader : Filling sap.capire.bookshop.Books from db/data/sap.capire.bookshop-Books.csv
+c.s.c.s.impl.persistence.CsvDataLoader : Filling sap.capire.bookshop.Books from db/data/sap.capire.bookshop-Authors.csv

 Learn more about Using Databases.

-Querying Through OData out-of-the-box
+Querying via OData

-- browse/Books?$select=ID,title
+- …/Books?$select=ID,title

-- admin/Authors?$search=Bro
+- …/Authors?$search=Bro

-- admin/Authors?$expand=books($select=ID,title)
+- …/Authors?$expand=books($select=ID,title)

-- browse/Books?$select=ID,title
+- …/Books?$select=ID,title

-- admin/Authors?$search=Bro
+- …/Authors?$search=Bro

-- admin/Authors?$expand=books($select=ID,title)
+- …/Authors?$expand=books($select=ID,title)

-Use Alice as user to query the
+Note: Use alice as user to query the

 admin